-This program allows our members to make charitable contributions directly from their paycheques to our charitable society to fund improvements in healthcare, education and support to citizens.
+This money is pooled together to fund larger, long-term improvements in healthcare, education and support to citizens.

 Some recent highlights:

 In 2016 the Delta Firefighters Charitable Society announced a four year, $100,000 commitment to help fund expansion within the Delta Hospital.
-This money will be donated, in its entirety, by the firefighters themselves from the payroll contribution program.
+This money will be donated, in its entirety, by the firefighters themselves.

 In recognition of this gift, a new room in the Peter C. and Elizabeth Toigo Diagnostic Services Building will be named the ‘Delta Firefighters Radiography Room.’